dan-nagle/h2m/README.txt

 BEHAVIOR

-The h2m autofortran tool will attempt to translate struct, function, macros, enum, and variable declarations.
+The h2m-AutoFortran tool will attempt to translate struct, function, macros, enum, and variable declarations.
 It is not designed to translate complex program code.
 For example, if a function definition is provided, it will be commented out in Fortran.
 Untranslatable features will be commented out.
 Invalid names beginning with an underscore